lwsjs/lws/README.md

 # lws

-A modular server application shell for creating a personalised local web server to support productive, full-stack Javascript development.
+A modular, server application shell for creating a personalised local web server.
+Intended to support rapid, full-stack Javascript development.

-# Why is it suitable for development
+  * Run from the command line or extend to create a more specialised tool

-Because it's something you can run quickly from the command line.
-No code required.
-Create and share features, run your own bespoke feature stack suiting your requirements at that particular moment.
+  * Create and share features

 ## Command line usage